NuGet/Home/accepted/2024/supplied-by-platform.md

 There are a few benefits:

-It is trivial to make the assumption that the fewer packages need to be downloaded, the better the performance will be.
+The fewer packages need to be downloaded, the better the performance of the restore algorithm will be.
 Beyond that, the extra packages within the graph, do make the resolution step more challenging.
 Some of the targeting packs used to bring in such a large package graph, that affected the resolution performance significantly.
 See  and <https://github.com/NuGet/Home/issues/11993> for more details.
 Furthermore, certain versions of popular packages have taken dependencies on these targeting packs for historical reasons.
 Such an example is <https://www.nuget.org/packages/log4net/2.0.10> which performs significantly better than <https://www.nuget.org/packages/log4net/2.0.9> when installed in a .NET (Core) projects, see <https://github.com/NuGet/Home/issues/10030>.

-Certain versions of these packages are no longer  part of the project graph, thus reducing the chances of false positive scanning.
+Certain versions of these packages are no longer  part of the project graph, thus reducing the chances of false positives during scanning.
 This is especially important in the context of assemblies that are part of shared frameworks.
 The build time conflict resolution ensures that the most up to date version is used, despite the fact that the user referenced package may habe vulnerabilities.
 Examples: <https://github.com/dotnet/sdk/issues/30659#issuecomment-2072567192>.